gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Gradle test-kit

+One of the features the community has been yearning for a long time is the ability to write and execute tests for Gradle build logic.
+The Gradle team is excited to have started this work with this release.
-Gradle now supports a test-kit for writing and executing functional tests for custom build logic.
-This is the initial iteration of the functionality.
+Gradle now supports a test-kit for writing functional tests for build scripts agnostic of the testing framework.
+The execution of the tests is performed by the Tooling API.
+This functionality is a tremendous step toward the capability of rigorously testing custom extensions to Gradle, a use case often encountered by build authors and Open Source plugin developers.
 Future releases will increase the support for other features.

 See the new User Guide section about using the [test-kit](userguide/test_kit.html).